2014 changes highlighted by this colour.

 - The owner shall have a certificate of origin or a measurement form completed by a recognized measurer.

 - The owner applies to the appropriate National Authority for a rating certificate.

 - The Rating Certificate is not invalidated by change of ownership, providing the data remains constant.

 N.B.
 A National Authority may require a fee.

-Ratings, (i.e. time dividing factors,) take as basis measurable datas, warranted by classes, builders or importers, and are calculated using the IOMR formulas described as follows, verifiable by anyone.
+Ratings, (i.e. time dividing factors,) are calculated on the basis of measurable data, warranted by classes, builders or importers, and are calculated using the formula described as follows, verifiable by anyone.

 The inputs to the formula are as follows: